• Skip to main content

 Exclamation point shown above quest giver's head and on map

-You can identify new quest through an exclamation point above a NPC’s head or on the minimap
+You can identify new quests through an exclamation point above an NPC’s head or on the minimap

 The quest log and minimap